 The cost of food varies depending on your choice of either cooking on your own or eating out.
 If you choose to cook, you will need approximately £40 weekly for essential groceries.
-If you decide to eat out, a meal in at an inexpensive restaurant will cost you around £15, a meal at Mcdonalds or similar franchise will cost you about £6 and a three-course meal at a mid-range restaurant will cost you about £55, in addition to daily essentials like milk, water, and some munchies.
+If you decide to eat out, a meal in at an inexpensive restaurant will cost you around £15, a meal at McDonalds or similar franchise will cost you about £6 and a three-course meal at a mid-range restaurants will cost you about £55, in addition to daily essentials like milk, water, and some munchies.
 A regular cappuccino will cost you around £2.83.

 Taxes in the UK

 Income tax and National Insurance applies to students too.
 Still, a certain amount of money needs to be earned before that.
 The income-tax-free amount for a student is called personal allowance and any money earned above it is taxable, which is 20% for earnings between £12500 to £50000 yearly and 40% for any earnings above £46350.
 National Insurance is 12% for incomes between £166 and £962 per week and 2% above £892.